It doesn't get more adorable or fun to eat than these Heart Shaped Cake Pops ... they're the perfect Valentine's Day Treat!

 To be honest, I wasn't sure how, or even if, my idea would work.
 Thankfully, the pops turned out just fine ... okay, better than fine.
 They are just so cute!

-- pink and white candy melts
+- pink candy melts

 - vegetable shortening